IGrock88/docker-php7.4-nginx-mariadb/README.md

 # docker-php7.4-nginx-mariadb
 1. Create folder www
 2. Put your project in www folder
+3. Rename .env.example file to .env, change db root username and db root password as your wish.
+Don't forgets to change username and password db settings in your project configs.
-3. run command docker-compose up
+4. run command "sudo docker-compose up"